standardebooks/manual/7-high-level-structural-patterns.rst

 Dedications
 ***********

+Dedications are typically either a short phrase centered on the page, or a longer prose-form dedication similar in appearance and typestting to regular prose.

+Dedications are frequently styled uniquely by authors.
+Therefore there is freedom to style dedications to match the author’s unique style choices, for example by including small caps, different font sizes, alignments, etc.

 #.
-Dedications are typically full-page, centered on the page for ereaders that support advanced CSS.
-For all other ereaders, the dedication is horizontally centered with a small margin above it.
+Short-type dedications are centered on the page for ereaders that support advanced CSS.
+For all other ereaders, such dedications are horizontally centered with a small top margin.
+The following CSS is used for such dedications:

-#.
-All dedications include this base CSS:

 	.. code:: css

-		/* All dedications */
+		/* Centered dedications */
 		section[epub|type~="dedication"]{
 			text-align: center;
 		}